 Skip to main content

 The programme supported small business owners at a critical time when the Covid-19 lockdown started.
 KBS worked with business owners to reduce the perceived constraints to survival and growth and increase their efficiency and productivity.

-The short and focused programme was delivered online over the course of 10 weeks and was a combination of workshop, mentoring and facilitated group-work.
+The short and focused programme was delivered online over the course of 10 weeks and comprised a combination of workshop, mentoring and facilitated group-work.
 It allowed the businesses the opportunity to strengthen their business network and consisted of a curriculum exploring leadership, innovation, employee engagement, operational efficiency, marketing, sustainable practices and finance.
 Kingston Business School ran 12 cohorts over a period of five months, directly supporting 294 business leaders and senior management team members from around 260 companies.

 From August 2021, as part of the next round of government-funded support for SMEs, KBS has been successfully delivering the Help to Grow Management Programmes.
 This course is a 12-week training, mentoring and peer-to-peer learning programme with an emphasis on developing a growth plan for the participating businesses and their leadership.

 The programme content has been developed by the participating CABS business schools in partnership with industry.
 It helps build capabilities in leadership, innovation, digital adoption, employee engagement, marketing, responsible business and financial management.